dbos-inc/dbos-docs/docs/api-reference/decorators.md

 You still need to implement authentication as per the [Authentication and Authorization tutorial](../tutorials/authentication-authorization).

 ::::info
-Operon does not support the `oauth2` OpenAPI security scheme at this time.
+DBOS does not support the `oauth2` OpenAPI security scheme at this time.
 ::::

 ```typescript